blog-banner

 Everything About Plumbing Vents

-So, how does one tackle the mysterious rotten smell, the slow-draining sink, the empty toilet tank, and the gurgling monster living in the pipes?
+So, how does one tackle the mysterious smell of rot, a slow-draining sink, an empty toilet tank, or gurgling monster pipes?
 Well, there's no need to get poetic about it; a damaged, improperly installed, or clogged plumbing vent could account for all of the above.

 Also known as an air admittance valve (AAV) or drain-waste-vent system (DWV), a plumbing vent is an integral part of the drainage system that disposes of household wastewater.
 Specifically, it's the portion of the system that vents the pipes to ensure that the sewer fumes stay, well…in the sewer.

-Plumbing vents ensure that there's a proper water flow without so much as creating a void in the p-trap (the part of the pipe under your sink that forms a U shape).
-When the p-trap lacks a minimum amount of water, noxious odours and fumes, including methane, are released.
+Plumbing vents ensure that there's proper water flow without so much as creating a void in the P-trap (the U-shaped part of the pipe under your sink).
+When the P-trap lacks a minimum amount of water, noxious odours and fumes, including methane, are released.

 Basically, a plumbing vent levels out the pressure in the pipes, forcing air behind the draining water, thus preventing gases from entering the home and keeping the pipes in good condition.

 Normally, the drain pipes are routed through the walls, towards an exterior-leading vertical ventilation system.
 However, in some cases, this simple configuration is more difficult to achieve.
 Consider, for example, a sink embedded in a kitchen island.
-In such cases, small automatic discharge vents, which are commonly found in hardware stores and only used as a last resort, come into play.
-They're affixed directly to the drain pipe, opened while the air pressurizes the water, and closed when the flow is complete, keeping the trap well drained.
+In such cases, small, automatic discharge vents come into play, and these are commonly found in hardware stores and only to be used as a last resort.
+They're affixed directly to the drain pipe, opened while the air pressurizes the water, and closed when the flow stops, keeping the trap water-filled.

 ceiling pipes_Everything About Plumbing Vents